• Home

 But what happens if we as curators are called upon to stop a collision of hands and art?
 What do we say?
 When I was a kid, someone always seemed to be wagging their finger in my face.
 (I deserved it.)
 At retail, strategically placed signs read: "If you break it, you bought it", "Hands Off", and the more ominous and uninviting, "Ask for Help."
 Unfortunately, little kids aren't stopped by signs, even if they can read.

 An emphatic "Don't Touch" is clear enough, but nobody wants to say it.
 And everybody hates to hear it.
-Touchers who are old enough to know better will feign shock, plead ignorance and look you right in the eye saying they couldn't resist the irresistible, while tacitly resenting your interference.
-"Don't Touch" shoots from the hip and gets the job done, but it leaves everbody cold.
+Adults who are old enough to know better will feign shock, plead ignorance and look you right in the eye saying they couldn't resist the irresistible, while tacitly resenting your interference.
+"Don't Touch" shoots from the hip and gets the job done, but it leaves everybody cold.

-Suddenly, the babe in arms wobbled, folded sideways, swiped at a sculpture and missed by a mile.
-Clearly, mom had everything under control.
+Suddenly, the babe-in-arms wobbled, folded sideways, swiped at a sculpture and missed by a mile.
 My heart skipped a beat.
+But clearly, mom had everything under control.

-She took both of the little one's hands in one of hers, and pulled the wide-eyed girl's face close.
-Pointing first to her own eyes, then to the child's, and finally to the object of the child's attention, mom in her wisdom, taught me what to say.
+She took both of the little one's hands in one of hers, and pulled the wide-eyed girl's face close to hers.
+Pointing first to her own eyes, then to the child's, and finally to the sculptural object of the child's attention, this mom -in that moment- taught us both.

-Squeezing those small fingers, she whispered, "Art....we touch it with our eyes."
+Squeezing those small brown fingers, she whispered, "Art....we touch it with our eyes."